 Immediate Threat – An exterior elevated element that the inspector advises poses an immediate threat to the safety of the occupants or finds preventing occupant access or emergency repairs, including shoring or both, are necessary, shall be considered an emergency condition, and the owner of the building shall perform required preventive measures immediately.

 Immediately preventing occupant access to the exterior elevated element until emergency repairs can be completed constitutes compliance with this paragraph.
 Repairs of emergency conditions shall comply with the requirements of the law, be inspected by the inspector, and be reported to the local enforcement agency.

 No Immediate Threat – The owner of the building that requires corrective work to an exterior elevated element that, in the opinion of the inspector, does not pose an immediate threat to the safety of the occupants, shall apply for a permit within 120 days of receipt of the inspection report.
 Once the permit is approved, the owner of the building shall have 120 days to make the repairs unless an extension of time is granted by the local enforcement agency.

 If the owner of the building does not comply with the repair requirements within 180 days, the inspector shall notify the local enforcement agency and the owner of the building.
-If within 30 days of the date of the notice the repairs are not completed, the owner of the building shall be assessed a civil penalty based on a fee of not less than $100 or more than $500 per day until the repairs are completed, unless an extension of time is granted by the local enforcement agency.
-If a civil penalty is assessed, a building safety lien may be recorded against the property.
+If, within 30 days of the date of the notice, the repairs are not completed, the owner of the building shall be assessed a civil penalty based on a fee of not less than $100 or more than $500 per day until the repairs are completed, unless an extension of time is granted by the local enforcement agency.
+A building safety lien may be recorded against the property if a civil penalty is assessed.